Predictive Human Toxicity and ADME/Tox Studies

 Mondial Research Group will bring together scientific experts from the Biotech and Pharmaceutical Industry to present and discuss recent advances towards accurately predicting human toxicities and screening earlier in the drug discovery process.

-In this 9th year we will explore the latest and novel technologies being used in the field of Predictive Toxicology and ADME/Tox.
-The inclusion of the 3r's principles will also be explored in great depth.
+In this 10th year we will explore the latest and novel technologies being used in the field of Predictive Toxicology and ADME/Tox.
+The inclusion of the 3r's principles will also be explored in great depth through the co-location of our Reduced Animal Testing Conference.
 Below are some of the speakers that will be presenting at the conference.

 Mark Seymour (Xceleron) – Human Microdosing and Beyond: Enhancing Early Clinical Development using AMS